Mechanics Tax Rebate Calculator

 It can only be an approximation because there are several other factors that influence your tax rebate position, like how much tax you have paid.
 We can also include several other tax reliefs and allowances that you are entitled to within one claim, which will increase your final refund.

 The Mechanics Tax Rebate Calculator works out 18% of your total tools spend.
 This is because you are making a Capital Allowances claim, and this is the current rate of relief.

 For example, if you spent £6,000 on tools for work in the last tax year, you can potentially claim £1,080 in mechanics tax relief.

 Of course, it is not entirely as simple as this one equation.
-You have to meet the full eligibility criteria and take the entirety of your financial position into consideration.
+You have to meet the full eligibility criteria and take the entirety of your tax position into consideration.

 What are the eligibility criteria to claim for a mechanics tax rebate?

 Here is our basic checklist of eligibility criteria for claiming a mechanics tools tax rebate: